naiyeleo/ABS/README.md

 The source code of ABS pytorch version for TrojAI competition round 1 can be accessed at https://github.com/naiyeleo/ABS/blob/master/TrojAI_competition/round1/abs_pytorch_round1.py
 Round 1 code is the submission for 20200725T153001 of Perspecta team.
 This submission has 0.30 cross entropy and 0.91 roc-auc on test set and 0.281 cross entropy loss and 0.92 roc-auc on holdout set.

+The source code of ABS pytorch version for TrojAI competition round 5 can be accessed at https://github.com/naiyeleo/ABS/blob/master/TrojAI_competition/round5

 ## The binary code of ABS tensorflow+keras version

 This repo also include the binary code of ABS tensorflow+keras version